The thing about Pancakes, especially Japanese Souffle Pancake, are that Singaporeans have little patience to wait for them.

 Great stuff, fluffy with a molten (half-cooked centre).
 However, take note of the long waiting times which can train your patience.
 Belle-Ville Pancake Cafe

-Riz Labo Kitchen from Omotesando Tokyo has opened at Japan Food Town Wisma Atria.
+Riz Labo Kitchen from Omotesando Tokyo which previously opened at Japan Food Town Wisma Atria, has been renamed as “Kumo Keiki”.

 The menu is very concise, with only 4 pancakes available: Plain ($15), Matcha ($18), Premium Chocolate ($18) and a limited edition (only 10 per day) Strawberry Berry Ice-cream Kawaii Riz Labo Style ($20).